H4HWV2011/msjarvis-public-docs/thesis/19-container-architecture-and-routing.md

 - **Control information**
   Flags indicating initial assessments such as urgency, sensitivity, safety status (for example, BBB-approved or denied), expected resource cost, and whether the item is considered high-value for long-term retention.

 This normalization step allows subsequent stages—such as I-Container growth, truth filtering, or consolidation—to apply uniform logic regardless of where the event originated.
+The overall pattern parallels retrieval and routing architectures in tool-using and agentic LLM systems, as surveyed in Ram et al. (https://arxiv.org/abs/2302.00083), Schick et al. (https://arxiv.org/abs/2302.04761), and Trivedi et al. (https://arxiv.org/abs/2401.15884).

+---

 ## 19.4 First-Level Routing Decisions